 Who can join?

-Youth must be 5-7 years old as of 1/1/2021.
+Youth must be at least 5 years old as of 1/1/2022.
 Though our club is based in Brunswick county, youth from surrounding counties are allowed to join.
 4H has a strong emphasis on equity, diversity, inclusion and social justice- we encourage any child who is interested, regardless of race, religion, gender identity, income, or disability to join.
 Learn ore about 4H’s stance here:

 “Access, equity, diversity, and inclusion are essential elements of 4-H’s goals related to positive youth development and organizational sustainability.
 For more than 20 years, 4-H has been intentional in building an organization and culture of belonging by actively inviting the contributions and participation of all youth.